OCA/server-tools/decorator_allowed_groups/readme/USAGE.rst

     def my_action(self):
         pass

 Conflict between view and decorators definition
 -----------------------------------------------

 The groups defined in the decorators take precedence over the groups that would be defined in the existing views.

 Inheritance mechanisms
 ----------------------

 it is possible to change accreditation level in custom module.

-For exemple, if a module define a function like this:
+For exemple, if a module A defines a function like this:

 .. code-block:: python